-2. Express or complete a causal chain explaining Earth's formation and/or early history.
-This may include indicating directions of causality in an incomplete model such as a flow chart or diagram, or completing cause and effect chains.
-3. Identify evidence supporting the inference of causation that is expressed in a causal chain.
-4. Describe, identify, and/or select information needed to support an explanation about the formation of Earth and its early history.
-5. Construct an explanation based on evidence and scientific reasoning that explains the formation of Earth and its early history.
+- 2. Express or complete a causal chain explaining Earth's formation and/or early history.
+This may include indicating directions of causality in an incomplete model such as a flow chart or diagram, or completing cause and effect chains. - 3.
+Identify evidence supporting the inference of causation that is expressed in a causal chain. - 4.
+Describe, identify, and/or select information needed to support an explanation about the formation of Earth and its early history. - 5.
+Construct an explanation based on evidence and scientific reasoning that explains the formation of Earth and its early history.

-denotes those task demands which are deemed appropriate for use in stand-alone item development
+^{}denotes those task demands which are deemed appropriate for use in stand-alone item development

-Performance HS-ESS2-1 Expectation Develop a model to illustrate how Earth's internal and surface processes operate at different spatial and temporal scales to form continental and ocean-floor features.
+Performance HS-ESS2-1 Expectation Develop a model to illustrate how Earth's internal and surface processes operate at different spatial and temporal scale s to form continental and ocean-floor features.
 Dimensions Developing and ESS2.A.
-Earth Materials and Systems Stability and Using Models Earth's systems, being dynamic and interacting, cause Change • Develop a feedback effects that can increase or decrease the Change and rates model based on original changes. of change can be evidence to quantified and illustrate the ESS2.B.
-Plate Tectonics and Large-Scale System modeled over relationships Interactions very short or very between • Plate tectonics is the unifying theory that explains the long periods of systems or past and current movements of the rocks at Earth's time.
-Some someonets of surface and provides a framework for understanding its system changes a system geologic history. a system. • Plate movements are responsible for most of continental rocks and minerals within Earth's crust Clarifications Clarification Stater nents and Content Emphasis is s on how the appearance of land features (such as mountains, valleys, and Limits plateaus) a nd sea floor features (such as trenches, ridges, and seamount s) are a result of both const ructive forces (such as volcanism, tectonic uplift, and orogeny) and destructive mechanism ns (such as weathering, mass wasting, and coastal erosion).
-Contont Limits • Students d a not need to know: the details of the formation of specific ge ographic features of Earth's surface. ographic reatures of Science Tectonic uplift, seismic waves, feedback effect, irreversible, Earth's magnetic field, electromagnetic Vocabulary radiation, inner core, outer core, mantle, continental crust, oceanic crust, sea-floor spreading, Students are isotope, thermal convection, radioactive decay, rock composition, continental boundary, ocean Expected to trench, recrystallization, nuclear, geochemical reaction, mass wasting Know Vocabulary Geomorphology, anticline, syncline, monocline Students are Not Expected to Know Phenomena Context/ Some sample phen omena for HS-ESS2-1: Phenomena A limeston e cliff that contains Cambrian-aged fossils extends several hur dred feet above the surface of t he ocean.
-A large section of the cliff has collapsed.
-An oceanic c trench 10,000 is meters below sea level.
-Inland, 200km away r, a chain of active volcanoes i s present.
-10.000 was a stat • 1.8 DIIIION) year old rocks in the black Hills of South Dakota are capped by TO,OOO year old • A photogra nt from March shows large Precambrian-aged nink granite by ulder at the top of a A processing from warch shows large Precambrian-aged pink granite boulder at the top of a 100 m tall hill.
-A photograph in April shows the same boulder sitting in a pile of soil and sediment ir n the valley below the hill.
+Earth Materials and Systems Stability and Using Models • Earth's systems, being dynamic and interacting, cause Change Develop a feedback effects that can increase or decrease the Change and rates model based on original changes. of change can be evidence to quantified and illustrate the ESS2.B.
+Plate Tectonics and Large-Scale System modeled over relationships Interactions very short or very between systems or Plate tectonics is the unifying theory that explains the past and current movements of the rocks at Earth's long periods of time.
+Some between surface and provides a framework for understanding its system changes components of geologic history. are irreversible. a system.
+Plate movements are responsible for most of continental and ocean-floor features and for the distribution of most rocks and minerals within Earth's crust.
+Clarifications Clarification Staten .
+11 and Content Limits • on how the appearance of land features (such as mountains, • Litties nd sea floor features (such as trenches, ridges, and seamount ructive forces (such as volcanism, tectonic uplift, and orogeny s (such as weathering, mass wasting, and coastal erosion). j and destructive , Content Limits onot need to know: the details of the formation of specific ge ographic features of Earth's surf ace.
+Science Tectonic uplift, seis mic waves, feedback effect, irreversible, Earth's magnetic fiel d. electromagnetic Vocabulary - e, outer core, mantle, continental crust, oceanic crust, sea-flo Students are · · nvection, radioactive decay, rock composition, continental bo , - Expected to trench, recrystalliza tion, nuclear, geochemical reaction, mass wasting Know Science Geomorphology, ar iticline, syncline, monocline Vocabulary Students are Not Expected to Know Phenomena Context/ Some sample phen omena for HS-ESS2-1: Phenomena e cliff that contains Cambrian-aged fossils extends several hur dred feet above the he ocean.
+A large section of the cliff has collapsed. trench 10,000 is meters below sea level.
+Inland, 200km away , a chain of active volcanoes i 1.8 hillion v s present. ear old rocks in the Black Hills of South Dakota are capped by 10.000 year old gravel terra · · · · · · · · · · · · · · · · · · · 10,000 year old ph from March shows large Precambrian-aged pink granite bo oulder at the top of a nill.
+A photograph in April shows the same boulder sitting in a pile of soil and sediment ir the valley below the hill.